familyjs/rindo-sass/readme.md

 ### Inject Globals Sass Paths

 The `injectGlobalPaths` config is an array of paths that automatically get added as `@import` declarations to all components.
 This can be useful to inject Sass variables, mixins and functions to override defaults of external collections.
-For example, apps can override default Sass variables of [Navify components](https://www.npmjs.com/package/@navify/core).
+For example, apps can override default Sass variables of [Family components](https://www.npmjs.com/package/@familyjs/core).
 Relative paths within `injectGlobalPaths` should be relative to the rindo config file.

 ```js
 exports.config = {